krishnasreegit/FUTURE_DS_03/README.md

 KEY INSIGHTS:
 - Strength: Subject Knowledge (7.5/10) is the course's strongest asset.
 - Weakness: Support Consistency (High Variance).
-- Finding: Students who received the most help ("High-Support Seekers") were not the most satisfied, suggesting a need for structured tutorials rather than just Q&A support.# FUTURE_DS_03
+- Finding: Students who received the most help ("High-Support Seekers") were not the most satisfied, suggesting a need for structured tutorials rather than just Q&A support.